Bach: English Suites [Sir András Schiff]

-Hungarian-born British classical pianist and conductor András Schiff plays Johann Sebastian Bach’s English Suites, BWV 806–811, a set of six keyboard suites that the German composer wrote for the clavier (harpsichord or clavichord).
+Hungarian-born British classical pianist and conductor Sir András Schiff plays Johann Sebastian Bach’s English Suites, BWV 806–811, a set of six keyboard suites that the German composer wrote for the clavier (harpsichord or clavichord).
 They are generally thought to be the earliest of his 19 suites for keyboard.

-Bach: English Suites (Andras Schiff)
+Bach: English Suites (Sir Andras Schiff)

 Johann Sebastian Bach’s English Suites